mgrunwaldt/overgoal_game_repo/client/README.md

 npm install && npm run mkcert && npm run dev:https
 ```

-**That's it!** Your onchain game is running locally with wallet integration, optimistic updates, and seamless blockchain connectivity.
+**That's it!** Your client is running locally with wallet integration, optimistic updates, and seamless blockchain connectivity.

+> Note: this quickstart will connect your client to the existing Sepolia deployment, not your local version!

 ---